Skip to content

 • /update - to rename a password (supply as plaintext in the body)

-You can also delete using the DELETE method:
+You can also delete a password using the DELETE method:

 Groups

-Groups are created in the Matillion ETL client by admin users only.
-There are several default options included (each has more permissions than the previous): Reader, Reading with Comments, Runner, Scheduler, and Writer.
+Groups are created in the Matillion ETL app by admin users only.
+There are several default options included (each has more permissions than the previous): Reader, Reader with Comments, Runner, Scheduler, and Writer.
 These groups come with various permissions that are applied to a user.

 To get a list of groups in your instance, enter the following: